cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 Boolean subquery expressions
 ::::::::::::::::::::::::::::

-To start with, we examine Boolean expressions using subqueries.
+To start with, we will examine Boolean expressions using subqueries.
 These are appropriate for use within the **WHERE** clause of another query or statement.

 Scalar or row result
 --------------------

 We can use a subquery in place of a scalar expression as long as we know the subquery will return a single row and column.
-For an example, let's return to an example from :numref:`Chapter {number} <joins-chapter>` using our **books** table: how can we find all books published in the same year as *The Three-Body Problem*?
-We will use a subquery to first obtain the **publication_year**, and then use that result to get our list of books:
+Let us return to an example from :numref:`Chapter {number} <joins-chapter>` using our **books** table: how can we find all books published in the same year as *The Three-Body Problem*?
+We will use a subquery to first obtain the **publication_year** of *The Three-Body Problem*, and then we will use that result to get our list of books:

 .. activecode:: subqueries_example_single_row
     :language: sql